bandyp/djandy-ecommerce/README.md

 [Click here](media/img/BaliSilverWireframes.pdf) to see the mock ups.

 ## Users
-Anyone who is on the hunt for uniques Balinese sounveniers.
+Anyone who is on the hunt for unique Balinese jewellery.

 ### User Stories
+A couple who may have visited Bali but didn't end up buying some silver jewellery can do so here knowing thats its authentic products.

+A business which already sells unique and rare hand crafted jewellery can top up their own selection by going through the Bali Silver website.

+A buyer for a large department store may not even know of the unique offerings which come from Bali, by visiting the Bali Silver website they can test their own market by purchasing throug here.

 ## Features
 Account setup - once the initial account is setup the user can then edit their details through the profile page.
-Admin - the super user can add go into the admi page to add/edit products and accounts Cart - only when th euser has registered and logged in can they add items to their cart.
+Admin - the super user can add go into the admin page to add/edit products and accounts Cart - only when the user has registered and logged in can they add items to their cart.
 Payment system - Using stripe the user is invited to add card details for payment.
 They will recieve an email as confirmation.
-Blog - Users can also add their experience in Bali, jewelery from bali or using this site to the blog page.
+Blog - Users can also add their experience in Bali, jewellery from Bali by using this site to the blog page.

 ## Technology Used
 * [HTML](https://www.w3schools.com/html/) - for the structure of the content of the page